nelsondca/Emerging-Technologies/README.md

 After the completion of task 4, you will have a trigrams.json file in the /Data directory.
 This file contains the trigram model, saved in JSON format, with each trigram and its frequency count.

+# Example Outputs

+Here is a short example of what the generated text might look like ( each run will change slightly):

+"TH IS A SA MP LE OF TE XT TH AT LO OKS LI KE EN GL ISH BUT MI GH T NO T MA KE S EN SE"

+The generated text will likely contain between 30 - 50 % valid english words in this case using the source texts in /Data directory.

+# Conclusion

+We have shown through these tests that a trigram-based model can estimate language patterns and produce English-structured text.
+It is a very straightforward method and it can be reusable for more text production and natural language processing strategies.